-To promote Rotary Friendship Exchange as an opportunity to increase international understand, cultural immersion, professional development, international service and introduce participants to Rotary.

-Preference should be given to those with general knowledge of Rotary and a strong enthusiasm for the Rotary Friendship Exchange program, intercultural understanding, professional development, vocational exchange, international service, and cultural immersion.
-Ability to communicate in English and previous experience working with adult international exchanges should also be regarded as positive attributes.

-- a) Coordinate districtwide activities related to Rotary Friendship Exchange. - b) Promote program participation. - c) Cultivate relationships with other participating districts to encourage exchange opportunities. - d) Coordinate reciprocal international exchanges around one of the following themes: cultural, vocational, service. - e) Prepare and submit a budget to the governor and the district finance committee for approval to ensure that no personal financial profit is being made from Rotary Friendship Exchange activities. - f) Submit a report with exchange summaries to the general secretary after the completion of each exchange.

-The district governor should appoint an individual with experience participating in international exchange programs for adults to lead the Rotary Friendship Exchange committee.
+- 1. Purpose: To promote Rotary Friendship Exchange as an opportunity to increase international understand, cultural immersion, professional development, international service and introduce participants to Rotary. - 2.
+Additional Qualifications of Members: Preference should be given to those with general knowledge of Rotary and a strong enthusiasm for the Rotary Friendship Exchange program, intercultural understanding, professional development, vocational exchange, international service, and cultural immersion.
+Ability to communicate in English and previous experience working with adult international exchanges should also be regarded as positive attributes. - 3.
+Duties and Responsibilities: - a.
+Coordinate districtwide activities related to Rotary Friendship Exchange. - b.
+Promote program participation. - c.
+Cultivate relationships with other participating districts to encourage exchange opportunities. - d.
+Coordinate reciprocal international exchanges around one of the following themes: cultural, vocational, service. - e.
+Prepare and submit a budget to the governor and the district finance committee for approval to ensure that no personal financial profit is being made from Rotary Friendship Exchange activities. - f.
+Submit a report with exchange summaries to the general secretary after the completion of each exchange. - 4.
+Appointment of Chair: The district governor should appoint an individual with experience participating in international exchange programs for adults to lead the Rotary Friendship Exchange committee.
 Ideal candidates should have experience in international exchanges both as a participant and as a host.
-(April 2020 Mtg., Bd.
-Dec.
-127)

-• Rotary Youth Leadership Awards Committee
+17.030.2.16.
+Rotary Youth Leadership Awards Committee

-The district Rotary Youth Leadership Awards committee oversees promotes and supports the activities of Rotary Youth Leadership Awards (RYLA) in the district.

-Preference should be given to those who have general knowledge of Rotary and/or experience with Rotary Youth Leadership Awards, a strong enthusiasm for youth and young adult leadership development, RYLA alumni, and current youth program participants.
-Participation of minors is contingent upon receiving prior approval from a parent/guardian.

-- 3. Duties and Responsibilities: - a) Coordinate districtwide activities related to Rotary Youth Leadership Awards. - b) Promote program participation through regular contact with assistant governors and clubs. - c) Promote Rotary Youth Leadership Awards by encouraging members to get involved. - d) Engage RYLA alumni by asking them to speak at RYLA events, attend club meetings, and participate in Rotary service. - e) Cultivate community partnerships and leverage community leaders as speakers, facilitators, or trainers. - f) Support RYLAs across the district in upholding Rotary's youth protection policies

-Governors are strongly encouraged to observe a three-year limitation on the consecutive length of service of the district RYLA chair.
+- 1. Purpose: The district Rotary Youth Leadership Awards committee oversees promotes and supports the activities of Rotary Youth Leadership Awards (RYLA) in the district. - 2.
+Additional Qualifications of Members: Preference should be given to those who have general knowledge of Rotary and/or experience with Rotary Youth Leadership Awards, a strong enthusiasm for youth and young adult leadership development, RYLA alumni, and current youth program participants.
+Participation of minors is contingent upon receiving prior approval from a parent/guardian. - 3.
+Duties and Responsibilities: - a.
+Coordinate districtwide activities related to Rotary Youth Leadership Awards. - b.
+Promote program participation through regular contact with assistant governors and clubs. - c.
+Promote Rotary Youth Leadership Awards by encouraging members to get involved. - d.
+Engage RYLA alumni by asking them to speak at RYLA events, attend club meetings, and participate in Rotary service. - e.
+Cultivate community partnerships and leverage community leaders as speakers, facilitators, or trainers. - f.
+Support RYLAs across the district in upholding Rotary's youth protection policies - 4.
+Appointment of Chair: Governors are strongly encouraged to observe a three-year limitation on the consecutive length of service of the district RYLA chair.
 Because of the special knowledge and experience that administering youth programs requires, it is highly recommended that districts use a leadership succession plan, consulting all members of the committee as well as the governor-elect and governor-nominee, to draw from the expertise of experienced committee members and develop leaders within the committee.
 The plan should also arrange for an overlap period, so that incoming chairs learn important procedures and policies from their predecessors.
-(January 2021 Mtg., Bd.
-Dec.
-84)